gerwld/my-site/README.md

 # my-site
-My site based on htmlacademy template.
+My bio & contact information.
 Made it for learn how github works